mdchambers/dissertation/dissertation_outline.md

 	* Oligomerization/spreading/looping
 		* Follows from:
 			* Groucho tetramerizes; possible evidence for higher-order structures {Chen, 1998 #267} {Song, 2004 #1161}
 			* Groucho occupancy detected far from recruitment site by ChIP {Martinez, 2008 #2287}
+				* Analogous to Sir family of corepressors {Pirrotta, 2005 #3106}
 			* Evidence from mouse homolog {Sekiya, 2007 #1658}
 				* Tetramerization not required for recruitment to chromatin, or increase in nucleosome density
 					* Or localized spreading ( ~ 500 bp)